adrienharnay/ssr-starter-pack/README.md

 - add the route in the `Bundles` and `AsyncBundles` files
 - also add it in the `routes` file

 Aaaaaand that's it!
-You're all set up and ready to go to production.
+You are all set up and ready to go to production.
+We have found this setup to be quite effective, and have been using it on [Amazon Elastic Beanstalk](https://aws.amazon.com/fr/elasticbeanstalk/) with a proper load-balancing configuration for a few months now.

 _Note on performance:_ in React 15, the `render` function is synchronous on the server, meaning that it could be a performance bottleneck if you have a lot of simultaneous requests.
 Fortunately, an async `render` [is coming with React 16](https://github.com/facebook/react/issues/10294)!
 You can already try it by installing `react@next`.

 That's pretty much all I have to share on the subject!
-Feel free to share your thoughts, correct my mistakes and to submit improvements to the [ssr-starter-pack](https://github.com/Zephir77167/ssr-starter-pack)!
+Feel free to share your thoughts, to point out any mistakes I would have made and to submit improvements to the [ssr-starter-pack](https://github.com/Zephir77167/ssr-starter-pack)!
 PRs are more than welcome.
-Alternately, feel free to come discuss on the **#ssr** channel of [Reactiflux](https://www.reactiflux.com/)!
+Also, feel free to come discuss on the **#ssr** channel of [Reactiflux](https://www.reactiflux.com/)!